Tanzanian literature: Literature in English

 Some Tanzanian authors write in English rather than in Swahili.
 The first Tanzanian novel to appear in English was Peter Palangyo's Dying in the Sun (1968), which is considered to be one of the compelling works of modernism in African writing from this period.

 The following year, novelist and academic Gabriel Ruhumbika published Village in Uhuru.
-Other authors include Abdulrazak Gurnah from Zanzibar, whose works have been shortlisted for both the Booker Prize and the Commonwealth Writers Prize.
-His best-known works include Paradise (1994) and Desertion (2005).
-Other English-language writers include short story writer Marti Mollel.

-Authors like Elieshi Lema (born 1949) have published works both in Swahili or English.
-Lema began writing poetry and then children's books in Swahili, before writing her first novel Parched Earth in English in 2001.
-This novel has been translated into Swedish and French and received an honourable mention for the Noma Award for Publishing in Africa.
+Other English-language writers include short-story writer Marti Mollel.

 In 2021, British writer Abdulrazak Gurnah, who was born in 1948 in the Sultanate of Zanzibar and emigrated to the United Kingdom in 1960, was awarded the Nobel Prize in Literature.
 His novels written in English explore "the impact of colonialism on East African identity, and the experiences of refugees as they are forced to seek homes elsewhere."
+His novels had been shortlisted before for both the Booker Prize and the Commonwealth Writers Prize.
+His best-known works include Paradise (1994), Desertion (2005) and Afterlives (2020).

 In Tanzania, however, his work was largely unknown before he became a Nobel laureate.
 The first Swahili translation of his novel Paradise, titled Peponi, was done by Ida Hadjivayanis, an academic at the School of Oriental and African Studies of the University of London in 2022 and published by Mkuki na Nyota in Tanzania.

+Authors like Elieshi Lema (born 1949) have published works both in Swahili and English.
+Lema began writing poetry and then children's books in Swahili, before writing her first novel Parched Earth in English in 2001.
+This novel has been translated into Swedish and French and received an honourable mention for the Noma Award for Publishing in Africa.